kkmhogen/KBeaconDemo_Ios/README.md

 }
 ```
 #### 4.3.5.2 Reset configuration to default
- The app can using follow command to reset all configuration to default.
+ The app can use follow command to reset all configurations to default.
  * msg: message type is 'reset'

 ```objective-c